 Added by Susan on October 3, 2009 at 4:00pm —

-If you are passionate about textiles with exotic color and texture the chances are good you have a special love for batiks.
+By Sew Batik If you are passionate about textiles with exotic color and texture the chances are good you have a special love for batiks.
 It's easy to be captivated by these stunning color-saturated marvels.
 While there always seems to be a place in a batik lover's stash for a new "Bali" few of us know much about the fascinating, time-honored processes that are used to make our batik fabrics.
-In order to discover where the batiks in our local fabric store come from, let's take a… Continue
+In order to discover where the batiks in our local fabric store come from, let's take a virtual trip… Continue

 Added by Susan on October 3, 2009 at 3:06pm —